sc0v0ne/LearnAI/ml/mlops.md

 ### Observing and Monitoring Model in Production

-Data drift: As we mentioned above, our quality and accuracy of the model depends on the quality of the data.
+**Data drift:** As we mentioned above, our quality and accuracy of the model depends on the quality of the data.
 Data is complex and never static, meaning what the original model was trained with the extracted features may not be as important over time.
 Some new features may emerge that need to be taken into account.

-Model concept drift: Many practitioners refer to this as model decay or model staleness.
+**Model concept drift:** Many practitioners refer to this as model decay or model staleness.
 When the patterns of trained models no longer hold with the drifting data, the model is no longer valid because the relationships of its input features may not necessarily produce the model’s expected prediction.
 Thus, its accuracy degrades.

-Models fail over time: Models fail for inexplicable reasons: a system failure or bad network connection; an overloaded system; a bad input or corrupted request.
+**Models fail over time:** Models fail for inexplicable reasons: a system failure or bad network connection; an overloaded system; a bad input or corrupted request.
 Detecting these failures’ root causes early or its frequency mitigates user bad experience or deters mistrust in the service if the user receives wrong or bogus outcomes.

-Systems degrade over load: Constantly being vigilant of the health of your dedicated model servers or services deployed is just as important as monitoring the health of your data pipelines that transform data or your entire data infrastructure’s key components: data stores, web servers, routers, cluster nodes’ system health, etc.
+**Systems degrade over load:** Constantly being vigilant of the health of your dedicated model servers or services deployed is just as important as monitoring the health of your data pipelines that transform data or your entire data infrastructure’s key components: data stores, web servers, routers, cluster nodes’ system health, etc.

-### What could go wrong after deployment?
+### What could go wrong after deployment

 What kind of problems Machine Learning applications might encounter over time.